 Solution: Install a Membrane

-Installing a good membrane prevents weeds from growing through the grass.
-This membrane will then kill the weeds.
-Keep in mind though that if you have pets, it’s better to install the membrane at the bottom.
-This is because when you install it on top, there’s a chance that it may trap pet urine.
+Installing a good weed barrier prevents weeds from growing through the grass.
+This membrane will kill the weeds before they grow.
+MegaGrass offers weed barrier in our grass accessories section.
+We recommend installing the barrier at the bottom layer if you have pets.
+When you install it on top, there’s a chance that it may trap pet urine.

 Problem # 4: Foul Odor

 Nobody likes a smelly lawn.
-But if you’re using fake turf as your pet’s potty or dog run, bad smells seem inevitable.
+If you’re using fake turf as your pet’s potty or dog run, bad smells seem inevitable.
 Another concern during installation is the smell of adhesives.
 Some people even claim that they can smell the infill, days after their lawn has been installed.

 Problem # 5: Moss Buildup

 The fake grass itself does not encourage the growth of moss or algae.
-However, organic matter or debris trapped in the grass does.
+In rare instances however, organic matter or debris trapped in the grass does.
 Moss or algae is tricky to remove so in this case, prevention is the best course of action.

 Solution: Use a Leaf Blower or Pressure Washer

-Prevention is better than cure.
-Use a pressure washer or leaf blower at least once a weak to remove organic matter on your fake turf.
+Prevention is key when it comes to mold growth.
+A simple pressure washer or leaf blower once a week can completely prevent mold from growing.
 This way, there’ll be no need to use harsh chemicals on the same lawn that you, your family, or pets play in.

 Problem # 6: Lifted Edges

 When the fake turf roll is not properly installed, the grass lifts at the edges.
-Visually, this will ruin the clean look you’re aiming for.
-But more so than this, the bigger issue is how these edges become trip risks.
+Visually, this will ruin the clean that you see in most finished jobs.
+Apart from the aesthetic disadvantage, lifted edges also pose a safety tripping hazard.
 There’s nothing worse than an ugly lawn that’s also dangerous for the homeowners.

 Solution: Use Fixings Around the Area

 Use sturdy fixings to secure the edges of your lawn.
+You can also seem the edges to get a nice rounded edge.
 This will guarantee that the edges will not lift and threaten your family or pets’ safety.

 Problem # 7: Drainage Problems

 Drainage problems are some of the worst issues when it comes to installation.
 A poor draining lawn will collect water in all the wrong places and lead to puddles.
-If not sorted early, you are looking at a future issue that will cost you a lot of money.
+If not sorted early, it can cost a lot in the long run.

 Solution: Use Rubbles